farblos/yet-another-teensy-makefile/README.md

 The low-level configuration variables are initialized by the YAT makefile depending on the selected board and menu entries.
 Each of these could be overridden separately, resulting in a rather fine-grained control over the build process.
-See the VAT makefile itself for a list of these.
+See the section tagged "low-level configuration variables" in the VAT makefile itself for a list of these.

 From the low-level configuration variables the usual compiler and linker flags are assembled: `CPPFLAGS`, `CFLAGS`, `LDFLAGS`, etc.
-Since it is a bit tedious to redefine these completely just to add, say, some own define or include path, there are a number of hook variables for the most needed (?) items to be added to the
+Since it is a bit tedious to redefine these completely just to add, say, some own define or include path, there are a number of hook variables for the most needed (?) items to be added to these
 flags:

 - `DEFINES`, `INCLUDES`